 For sale of animal feeds, certain contracts provide a customer with a right to return the goods within a specified period.
 The Company uses the expected value method to estimate the goods that will not be returned because this method best predicts the amount of variable consideration to which the Company will be entitled.
-The requirements in PFRS 15 on constraining estimates of variable consideration that can be included in the transaction price.
+The requirements in PFRS 15 on constraining estimates of variable consideration are also applied in order to determine the amount of variable consideration that can be included in the transaction price.
 For goods that are expected to be returned, instead of revenue, the